shopware/docs/guides/installation/devenv.md

  ```

 * Copy these lines and delete them from this file.
-* Open `~/.zshrc` and add the above copied lines to the end of this file.
+* Open `~/.zshrc` and add the above-copied lines to the end of this file.
 * Initiate the terminal with `source ~/.zshrc` or reboot your terminal for nix to work.

 [Credits: "nixos installation issue,'command not found: nix'", StackOverflow](https://stackoverflow.com/a/70822086/982278)